Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/File_management_functions.md

 - Flushes
     on the Transfer CFT catalog when synchronization points are received.
     See also the CFTCAT [UPDAT](../../../../../c_intro_userinterfaces/command_summary/parameter_intro/updat) parameter.

 These flush operations tend to secure transfers against risks caused by serious hardware malfunctions and unexpected mains power failures.
-Since this security behavior is time-consuming,you may feel that such behavior is not warranted.
+Since this security behavior is time- consuming,you may feel that such behavior is not warranted.

 ### Deactivating the flush function